-PTE Re order practice questions
+PTE Re order practice questions with answer

 - The two neighbours never fought each other.